 - The short-lived Canadian version was especially blatant with Nabob Coffee as its sponsor.
 There was a giant display of the stuff that host Tino Monte would stand behind, and a year's supply was one of the prizes given away in the Bonus Sweep.
 It was also a guarantee that at least one Nabob-related question would appear in the front game.
 Voortman Bakeries was also a sponsor, albeit less blatant, with its branded version of the International Bread Center.

-- Retired Game Show Element: The first Lifetime season occasionally had guys in weird costumes, most frequently a guy named "Mr. Yuck", roaming the aisles, with contestants having to turn around if they encountered it.
+- Retired Game Show Element: The first Lifetime season occasionally had guys in weird costumes, most frequently a guy named "Mr. Yuck", roaming the aisles, with contestants having to turn around if they encountered one.

 - Show the Folks at Home: During the Bonus Sweep, the camera will occasionally zoom in on a clue that contestants might overlook.
+If a team is having trouble finding an item, its clue will be displayed on screen with the correct brand name filled in.

 This show provides examples of:

 - Big Red Button: Used to activate the clue monitors in later episodes; the monitors were touchscreens when they debuted.
+Also used at the podiums in the first half of the show to ring in and answer questions.

 - "Who's got the [grocery item]?
 Okay, you're on!"